WildernessLabs/Documentation/docs/Meadow/Meadow.Foundation/Getting_Started/index.md

 ## Hello, World!

 1. [Configure your Meadow development environment](/Meadow/Getting_Started/Setup).
-3. Create a new .NET console application.
+1. Create a new .NET console application.
-4. `Install-Package Meadow.Foundation` (Detailed Nuget instructions: [Mac](https://docs.microsoft.com/en-us/visualstudio/mac/nuget-walkthrough), [Windows](https://docs.microsoft.com/en-us/nuget/tools/package-manager-ui)).
+1. `Install-Package Meadow.Foundation` (Detailed NuGet instructions: [Mac](https://docs.microsoft.com/en-us/visualstudio/mac/nuget-walkthrough), [Windows](https://docs.microsoft.com/en-us/nuget/tools/package-manager-ui)).
-5. Plug the longer leg (cathode) of a green LED into pin `11` and the other leg into `GND`:
+1. Plug the longer leg (cathode) of a green LED into pin `11` and the other leg into `GND`:
   [Need image]
-6. Add the following code to the `program.cs` file in your application, then deploy and run:
+1. Add the following code to the `program.cs` file in your application, then deploy and run:

 ```csharp
 using Meadow;
 using Meadow.Foundation;